AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/customer-success/zendesk.md

 [Zendesk](https://www.zendesk.com) is a popular customer service solution and sales tool.

-This [!DNL Adobe Experience Platform] [!DNL sources connector](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [!DNL Zendesk Search API > Export Search Results](https://developer.zendesk.com/api-reference/ticketing/ticket-management/search/#export-search-results) that returns users information into Experience Platform from Zendesk for further processing.
+This Adobe Experience Platform [sources](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html?lang=en) leverages the [Zendesk Search API > Export Search Results](https://developer.zendesk.com/api-reference/ticketing/ticket-management/search/#export-search-results) that returns users information into Experience Platform from Zendesk for further processing.

 Zendesk uses bearer tokens as an authentication mechanism to communicate with the Zendesk API.

 ## Prerequisites

-The following items are required before you start configuring the extension:

-* You need to have a Zendesk Support account.
-    * Go to the Zendesk [register](https://www.zendesk.com/register/) page to register and create a Zendesk account, if you do not have one already.
+Before you start configuring the extension you need to have a Zendesk Support account.
+If you do not have one already go to the Zendesk [register](https://www.zendesk.com/register/) page to register and create your Zendesk account.

 ### Gather required credentials